btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 # BTCPay Server Walkthrough

-In this article, we will walk you through the **BTCPay user interface** and show you how to navigate through different options.
+In this article, we will walk you through the **BTCPay user interface** and show you how to navigate the different options.

 Watch video below for an interactive overview of the features.

 [![BTCPay Server Walkthrough](https://img.youtube.com/vi/ZIfJyq9RimM/mqdefault.jpg)](https://www.youtube.com/watch?v=ZIfJyq9RimM "BTCPay Server - WalkThrough")

-After you created the account on the BTCPay Server instance hosted by yourself or a third-party, you'll see a variety of options in the navigation menu on top.
+After you've created an account on the BTCPay Server instance hosted by yourself or a third-party, you'll see a variety of options in the top navigation menu.

 ![BTCPay Server Navigation](./img/BTCPay-Navigation.jpg "BTCPay Server Navigation")